benjaminpants/AmongUsCEDE/README.md

 Among Us CE: DE plans to lower the barrier of entry for creating Among Us mods, and hopefully get tons of people into programming that wouldn't have even given it a shot otherwise.

 As Ben(the founder of the project) once said.
-> If I managed to inspire atleast one person, gave them the same spark and interest in modding that I had..
+> If I managed to inspire atleast one person, give them the same spark and interest in modding that I had..
 > Then it was all worth it.

 ## Compilation